WeleTeklay/Geez-Speech-to-Text-Transcription-Using-NLP/README.md

 ---

-## 🌍 Why This Matters
+##  Why This Matters

-Ge'ez and related Ethiopic scripts serve over **120 million speakers** across Ethiopia and Eritrea.
-Despite this, they remain among the most underrepresented language families in speech technology research.
+Ge'ez is a classical Semitic language used primarily in the Ethiopian Orthodox and Eritrean Orthodox churches as a liturgical language.
+Despite its deep cultural and religious significance across Ethiopia and Eritrea, it remains almost entirely absent from modern speech technology research.
 This project is a step toward:

-- Building accessible voice interfaces for Ethiopic-script languages
+- Preserving and digitizing classical Ge'ez liturgical texts through speech technology
-- Establishing ASR baselines for low-resource Semitic languages
+- Establishing ASR baselines for an extremely low-resource and underrepresented language
-- Supporting digital preservation of classical Ge'ez texts
+- Supporting the broader goal of inclusive NLP for African and Semitic languages

 ---

-## 👤 Author
+##  Author

 **Weldesemayat Teklay Gebre**
 BSc.
 Computer Science and Engineering — Mekelle Institute of Technology, Mekelle University